 Steps for Applying

-- Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov and submit it with the appropriate PIN numbers.
+- Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov and submit it with the appropriate FSA User IDs.

 - Interested in applying for a Federal Stafford Loan?

 All students will be offered a Federal Stafford Loan(s).
 Those interested in borrowing will need to login to WebAdvisor at http://webadvisor.flcc.edu to accept all or a portion of the offered loan.
 New borrowers will also need to complete a Federal Direct Stafford Loan Master Promissory Note (MPN) and a Federal Direct Stafford Loan Entrance Counseling Session.
 Both can be completed at www.studentloans.gov.
-You will need your 4 digit Federal PIN to login.
+You will need your FSA User ID to login.

 The College should receive a student’s processed FAFSA within 3-5 business days.
-At that point students will be notified if additional information is needed.
-Keep copies of all tax returns and W2 forms as they may be required by the College.
+At that point, students will be notified if additional information is needed.
+Keep copies of all tax returns and W2 forms as this information may be required by the College.

 Financial Aid Award Notices

-Once the Financial Aid Office has received all requested financial aid paperwork, aid eligibility will be determined and students will be mailed a paper Financial Aid Award Notice.
+Once the Financial Aid Office has received all requested financial aid paperwork, aid eligibility will be determined and students will be mailed a paper Financial Aid Award Notice (also called your SUNY Smart Track Award Letter).
 This notice will show both the aid being offered by the College and estimates of aid that should be received from outside agencies.
 Notices of award are prepared on a rolling basis beginning in March.
 If awards change, students will be sent an e-mail notification and asked to login to WebAdvisor to view revised awards.
-New students that do not know their WebAdvisor user id or password, should click on the Guest Menu to access the What's My User id and What's My Password options.
+New students who don't know their WebAdvisor user ID or password, should click on the Guest Menu to access the What's My User ID and What's My Password options.